Modern Slavery Statement

 Introduction

-Modern slavery is prevalent across the world and given the hidden nature of the crime it is almost impossible to understand the full scope and scale of the issue.
+Modern slavery is prevalent across the world.
+Given the hidden nature of the crime, it is almost impossible to understand the full scope and scale of the issue.

-At Sopra Steria we have a responsibility to ensure that there is no slavery or human trafficking in our own business and our supply chains.
-This statement outlines the polices, processes, and sets out the actions that we have taken to understand the potential risks to our business from modern slavery.
-This statement relates to the financial year ending 31st December 2022 and is in accordance with national laws.
+At Sopra Steria, we have a responsibility to make sure there is no modern slavery or human trafficking in our own business and in our supply chains.
+This statement outlines the polices, processes and actions we have taken to understand the potential risks to our business from modern slavery.
+This statement relates to financial year ending 31st December 2023 and is in accordance with national laws.

-We are absolutely committed to preventing slavery and human trafficking in our corporate activities, and also in our supply chain.
+We are absolutely committed to preventing modern slavery and human trafficking in our corporate activities and in our supply chain.

 Organisational Structure and Supply Chains

-The world is how we shape it and we’re harnessing the power of innovation to drive positive change in business and society.
-Known for our collaborative approach, we provide consulting and digital services, creating innovative solutions, at scale, to deliver sustainable growth and services that make life better.
+The world is how we shape it.
+We are harnessing the power of innovation to drive positive change in business and society.
+Known for our collaborative approach, we provide consulting and digital services, creating innovative solutions at scale, to deliver sustainable growth and services that make life better.
 Our work touches many lives in the UK.
-From helping the Government provide essential public and health services that offer more convenience and choice, to improving financial services to deliver fairer, customer-centric solutions.
-With over 50,000 employees in nearly 30 countries, we deliver services that make a difference, for our clients, their customers, and our communities.
+From helping the Government provide essential public and health services which offer more convenience and choice, to improving financial services to deliver fairer, customer-centric solutions.
+With over 50,000 employees in 30 countries, we deliver services which make a difference for our clients, their customers and our communities.

-We are proud to be a signatory to the United Nations Global Compact, including Principle Four: Labour, and we align our company to the UN Sustainable Development Goals, including Goal 8- Decent work and economic growth.
-To ensure that we are aligned with the company’s values for an ethical business, we annually assess ourselves using the EcoVadis Corporate Social Responsibility (CSR) assessment.
+We are proud to be a signatory to United Nations Global Compact including Principle Four: Labour.
+We also align our company to United Nations Sustainable Development Goals including Goal 8 - Decent work and economic growth.
+To make sure we are aligned with the company’s values for an ethical business, we annually assess ourselves using the EcoVadis Corporate Social Responsibility (CSR) assessment.
 This allows us to benchmark ourselves against our competitors.
-We have received a Platinum award, for the third year in a row, progressing from an “Advanced” score to “Outstanding”, ranking us in the top 1% of companies assessed against the 21 different sustainability criteria, including our response to modern slavery.
+We have received a Platinum award for the fifth year in a row.
+This ranks us in the top 1% of companies assessed globally against 21 different sustainability criteria including our response to modern slavery.

-This statement covers the activities of Sopra Steria Limited, whose headquarters are in Hemel Hempstead in the United Kingdom.
-Sopra Steria Limited is part of Sopra Steria Holdings, which also comprises of NHS Shared Business Services and Shared Services Connected Limited.
-Sopra Steria Holdings is part of the Sopra Steria Group, based in Paris, France.
+This statement covers the activities of Sopra Steria Limited headquartered in Hemel Hempstead in the United Kingdom.
+Sopra Steria Limited is part of Sopra Steria Holdings which also comprises of NHS Shared Business Services and Shared Services Connected Limited.
+Sopra Steria Holdings is part of the Sopra Steria Group based in Paris, France.

-Our supply chain primarily comprises of organisations within the UK and Europe.
-We recognise that our upstream supply chain does include countries with a higher risk of modern slavery or human trafficking, and we mandate our suppliers to prevent and avoid slavery and human trafficking in their supply chains, including in these higher risk countries.
+Our supply chain primarily comprises of organisations within UK and Europe.
+However we recognise our upstream supply chain does include countries with a higher risk of modern slavery and/or human trafficking.
+We mandate our suppliers to prevent and avoid modern slavery and human trafficking in their supply chains including in these higher risk countries.

 Relevant Policies

-The following policies define the steps we have taken to prevent slavery and human trafficking in our operations and supply chain.
-In the last financial year, we have updated our Sustainable Procurement Policy, and our Recruitment and Selection Policy.
+The following policies define the steps we have taken to prevent modern slavery and human trafficking in our own operations and supply chain.

-• Code of Ethics - underpins our approach to transparency fairness and loyalty towards our customers, employees, suppliers, and others in wider society.
-The Code of Ethics is aligned to the 10 principles of the UN Global Compact, including fighting against child labour and exploitation, forced labour or any form of compulsory labour.
-Sopra Steria provides all employees with access to a whistleblowing process enabling them to report concerns that are contrary to this code including breaches of human rights and human trafficking.
+• Code of Ethics – This underpins our approach to transparency, fairness and loyalty towards our customers, employees, suppliers and others in wider society.
+The Code of Ethics is aligned to 10 principles of United Nations Global Compact including fighting against child labour and exploitation, forced labour or any other form of compulsory labour.
+Sopra Steria provides all employees with access to a whistleblowing process allowing them to report concerns which are contrary to this code including breaches of human rights and human trafficking.

-• Sustainable Procurement Policy - This policy applies to all procurement activities in the UK and requires we adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
-Our standard terms and conditions for our suppliers also requires them to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and their supply chains.
+• Responsible Procurement Policy – This policy applies to all procurement activities in the UK and requires we adhere to social, ethical, human and labour standards in the procurement of goods and services.
+Our standard supplier terms & conditions as well as our Supplier Code of Conduct, also require them to uphold human & labour rights and legislation (in the UK) to prevent modern slavery & human trafficking in their own operations and supply chains.

-• Recruitment and Selection Policy - We only use specified, reputable employment agencies to source labour and always verify the practices of any new agency before accepting workers from that agency and all candidates must go through a verified right to work check.
-In the UK, a requirement to comply with the Modern Slavery Act 2015 is contained in our supplier contracts.
+• Policy for Recruitment and Selection - We only use specified, reputable employment agencies to source labour.
+We always verify the practices of any new agency before accepting workers from them.
+All candidates must go through a verified right to work check.
+In the UK, a requirement to comply with Modern Slavery Act 2015 is contained in our supplier contracts.

-• Equal Opportunities and Diversity Policy - our commitment to establishing and maintaining a working environment which is free from discrimination, and which values all employees as individuals.;
+• Equal Opportunities and Diversity Policy - Defines our commitment to establishing and maintaining a working environment which is free from discrimination and which values all employees as individuals.

 Due Diligence: Processes and Practices